Optimal estimation for regression discontinuity design with binary outcomes: Uniformly valid finite-sample inference

 We propose an inference procedure of $\tau = p_{0,+}-p_{0,-}$ based on the estimator $\hat{\tau} \equiv \hat{p}_{0,+}(\bm{w}_{+}) - \hat{p}_{0,-}(\bm{w}_{-})$, where

 Our inference procedure is valid for any linear estimator with nonnegative weights (even if $\sum_{i=1}^{n_{+}}w_{i,+}>1$ or $\sum_{i=1}^{n_{-}}w_{i,-}>1$) when the outcome is binary.
 Hence, we can conduct an inference using the linear shrinkage estimator proposed in the previous sections.
-Nevertheless, the following argument does not apply for general bounded outcomes.
-In Appendix \ref{sec:inf_bounded}, we consider an inference procedure for general bounded outcomes.
+The following argument does not extend to general bounded outcomes.
+In Appendix \ref{sec:inf_bounded}, we consider an inference procedure for general bounded outcomes based on Hoeffding's inequality.